Adapted from his own novella The Hellbound Heart, Clive Barker made his directorial debut in 1987 with the delightfully disturbing Hellraiser.

 And said carnage truly begins as Frank resurrects, a scene devised by special makeup effects designer Bob Keen, whose talents have been utilised on films from Star Wars to fellow horror classic Candyman and a more recent werewolf staple Dog Soldiers.
 As the blood from his brother’s wound slowly replenishes Frank, his arms pierce the floorboards like stems and he horrifically blooms.

 Diverging from his most notable and creepy role as Scorpio in Dirty Harry, Andrew Robinson is a likeable oaf here.
 Harmlessly showing off at a diner party and trying his utmost to keep both women in his life happy.
-Rounding off this dysfunctional family unit is Ashley Laurence’s Kirsty, an underrated “final girl” in my opinion – she’s plucky and an extremely engaging screen presence.
+Rounding off this dysfunctional family unit is Ashley Laurence’s Kirsty, an underrated “final girl” who’s plucky and likeable.

 Of course, the most enduring aspect of Hellraiser has been Pinhead, simply known as “Lead Cenobite” in the early days, and exquisitely played by Doug Bradley under six hours worth of makeup.
 His nickname is thought to have originated in the makeup studio and on the inspiration behind Pinhead’s striking look, Barker reminisces “I had seen a book containing photographs of African fetishes: sculptures of human heads crudely carved from wood and then pierced with dozens, sometimes hundreds, of nails and spikes.
 They were images of rage, the text instructed.”
 Barker concludes;